Exposure feared after New Hampshire speaker dies of COVID-19

 The swearing-in of the House and the 24-member state Senate was held outdoors at the University of New Hampshire because of the coronavirus pandemic.
 Hinch was photographed wearing a mask, though it did not cover his nostrils.

-More than a quarter of House members, most of them Democrats, skipped the ceremony after learning the day before that several Republican lawmakers had tested positive for the virus after attending an indoor GOP caucus meeting Nov.
-20 where many attendees weren’t wearing masks.
+More than a quarter of House members, most of them Democrats, skipped the ceremony after learning the day before that several Republican lawmakers had tested positive for the virus after attending a Nov.
+20 indoor GOP caucus meeting where many attendees weren’t wearing masks.

+At least one Republican blamed Hinch’s death on a culture pushed by anti-mask forces.

+“I believe the peer pressure exerted by those in the Republican Party who refuse to take reasonable precautions is the ultimate cause of Speaker Hinch’s passing,” Republican Rep. William Marsh, a retired doctor, said in an email to The Associated Press.

 Acting Speaker Sherman Packard and Senate President Chuck Morse issued a statement Thursday saying they were “committed to protecting the health and safety of our fellow legislators and staff members who work at the statehouse in Concord.”